 Before you leave home, contact your destination hotel and ask the concierge to rent a cell phone for you there.
 Get the phone number in advance and give it to your relatives and employer.
 Also enlist in an international calling service like AT&T Direct.
 Take the address of your home country's embassy at your destination, to more quickly register upon arrival.

 Shipping Your Luggage Ahead: global door-to-door delivery services such as FedEx and UPS charge as little as US$40 and save you an average total of 2.5 hours of hassles at airport baggage check-in and baggage claims.
 You’ll also avoid the all-too-common lost luggage and thieving airline baggage employees who often pick luggage locks and zippers.
-Thieves also love Baggage Claims.
+Thieves also love baggage claims areas.

-• Door-Stop Alarm for hotel security – a door wedge (both a siren and a physical barrier to forced entry).
+• Door-Stop Alarm for hotel security – a door/floor wedge that acts both as a siren and a physical barrier to forced entry.

 • Doorknob Alarm - shrieks when jostled.